Boat on water below buildings

 5. Livraria Lello Bookstore and Harry Potter connection

-Livraria Lello bookstore is a must-see in Porto to view the remarkable interior.
-The ticket is about €5, which they deduct from any book purchase.
+Livraria Lello bookstore is a must-see in Porto if you want to view its remarkable interior.
+The entry ticket is €8, which they deduct from any book purchase.

 Inside the Livraria Lello bookstore, Porto, Portugal